Leading for DEIJB in the International School

 Through analysis and reflection exercises, international school leaders will learn to:

-1. Identify and challenge personal values, mindsets, and biases as foundational aspects of DEIJB leadership.
+Identify and challenge personal values, mindsets, and biases that may affect the effectiveness of your leadershp

-3. Establish a shared understanding of foundational concepts, including diversity, equity, inclusion, justice, belonging, power, privilege, oppression, intersectionalities, anti-racism, and anti-bias using current DEI research.
+Establish a shared understanding of foundational concepts, including diversity, equity, inclusion, justice, belonging, power, privilege, oppression, intersectionalities, anti-racism, and anti-bias using current research.

-4. Reflect on explore strategies for addressing the challenges of fostering inclusivity in fee-paying, independent school environments that inherently embody exclusivity, and explore strategies to address this dilemma.
+Reflect on and explore strategies for addressing the challenges of fostering inclusivity in fee-paying, independent school environments that inherently embody exclusivity, and explore strategies to address this dilemma.

 Teaching and Learning Leadership